nunchuk-io/resources/content/getting-started/singleDeviceMultiSig/_index.en.md

     style = "float: center"/>

-5. Add the number of signatures (keys) required to sign/send a transaction.
-You can only require as many keys that you have associated with the wallet.
-Each key required is a signer for the transaction.
+5. Specify the number of keys (signatures) required to spend from the wallet.
+This number must be greater than or equal to one, and less than or equal to the total number of keys in the wallet.

 <img src = requiredSignatures.png
     alt = "Required signature (Screenshot)"/>